Lewis & Clark Style Guide

 Our References

-The Chicago Manual of Style, 16th edition, is our primary reference.
+The Chicago Manual of Style, 17th edition, is our primary reference.
 Watzek Library maintains an institutional subscription to The Chicago Manual of Style Online, which is available to anyone with an @lclark.edu account.
-For questions on the spelling or usage of words not found in Lewis & Clark’s style guide or Chicago, consult Merriam-Webster’s Unabridged Dictionary (subscription required) or Merriam Webster’s Collegiate Dictionary, 11th edition.
+Merriam-Webster’s Unabridged Dictionary (subscription required) is another important resource.

 How Does This Work?